PurpleHullPeas/MPMD-AutoBedLevel-Cal/advanced/readme_advanced_mpmd_cal.txt

 Generally, for stock firmware, 5 works best with a properly setup bed.

 For Marlin4MPMD, I'm thinking one of the last options will probably work best, since they align with the 7x7 matrix.
+Pattern 2550 worked well on my machine.

 2 or -2 are the fastest because of fewer probe points.
 This is basically like Marlin G33 R50 or G33 R25,